kipngetich204/kipngetich204/README.md

 A developer passionate about building useful experiences, connecting ideas, and turning complex problems into practical solutions through code.

-For me, development isn't just writing lines of code — it's experimenting, learning, breaking things (occasionally 😅), fixing them, and enjoying the process.
+For me, development isn't just writing lines of code — it's experimenting, learning, breaking things😅, fixing them, and enjoying the process.
 I enjoy creating projects that are not only functional but also meaningful, whether that's intelligent systems, modern web apps, or workflow automation that saves people time.

 ## Current Mission 🚀